allthingsdfir/cb-bot/README.md

-# Doby
+# CB Bot
-This is the placeholder for Doby, a Carbon Black wrapper web application for security analysts.
+This is the placeholder for CB Bot, a Carbon Black wrapper web application for security analysts.